Where to buy affordable contemporary art

 Galerie Youn

-Founded by Juno Youn, Galerie Youn has been a mainstay on Boulevard Saint-Laurent in Mile End since 2013.
+Founded by Juno Youn, this cool gallery has been a fresh voice on the scene since 2013.
 The gallery presents solo and group exhibitions throughout the year, showcasing local, national and international emerging to mid-career contemporary artists.
-While prices are not low, Galerie Youn is a popular destination for contemporary art lovers.
-(Richard Burnett)
+While prices are not low, Galerie Youn is a popular destination for contemporary art lovers looking for something unusual.

 Yves Laroche

-PLUS: If you’re new at art, a wonderful place to begin is in your favourite haunts.
-Montréal bars, eateries and coffee shops like Casa del Popolo and Le Cheval Blanc all have a rotating selection of art for sale exhibited on their walls.
+If you’re new at art, a wonderful place to begin is in your favourite haunts.
+Montréal bars, eateries and coffee shops like Casa del Popolo and Le Cheval Blanc all have a rotating selection of art for sale exhibited on their walls, all for sale for cheap.
 You’ll make a local artist’s day and have a piece to cherish for years to come.

 Isa Tousignant